rich-at-thinkful/ft-curric-gists/fundamentals/function-drills-1.md

 - Just do it...

-6) Move the year of birth calculation into a new function.
+6) Move the year of birth calculation into a new function which returns the value expected.

 ```
 function getYearOfBirth(age){
-  ...
+  return ...
 }

 function createGreeting(name, age){